Agreement on Disengagement between Israel and Syria: Background

+At cease of fire in the Yom Kippur War, Israel had gained control over the pre-war Golan Heights, as well as a substantial portion that Syria had controlled before the war.
+The newly conquered territory lay east of the northern Golan, along a roughly 20 km-wide strip leading towards Damascus, ending only 40 km from the city.
+The 400 km2 in that area contained many small Syrian villages as well as the volcanic cone and peak of Hermon mountain.

-Even though the temporary ceasefire was made official, both sides kept exchanging fire, bringing the situation into attrition.
+Even though the temporary ceasefire was made official, both sides kept exchanging fire, bringing the situation into attrition warfare.
 It continued throughout the negotiation process, and became more intense every time it was interrupted.
-Negotiations were repeatedly initiated by the United Nations Security Council Resolution 339, however from its very beginning there were multiple disputes over its procedures that prevented the resolution from being successful.
-The attrition grew even more as the Agreement on Disengagement between Israel and Egypt was finally signed in January 1974.
+Negotiations were repeatedly initiated by the United Nations Security Council Resolution 339, inasmuch as from its very start there were multiple disputes over procedure.
+Furthermore, the attrition grew more intense as the Agreement on Disengagement between Israel and Egypt was finally signed in January 1974.

 Israel demanded that a list of its captives held in Syria be released as a condition for re-opening the negotiations, and asked that they be allowed to receive medical treatment from the Red Cross if needed.
 Syria denied the request, demanding territorial compensation in exchange.
-U.S. Secretary of State Henry Kissinger, came for a short shuttling journey between Jerusalem and Damascus in February 1974 (he later admitted in his books that he had decided to mediate due to pressure from the Egyptian President Anwar Sadat and ruler of Saudi Arabia, who had deep interests in finishing the Yom Kippur War and the oil crisis that was going on).
+U.S. Secretary of State Henry Kissinger, came for a short shuttling journey between Jerusalem and Damascus in February 1974 (he later wrote in his memoirs that he had decided to mediate due to pressure from the Egyptian President Anwar Sadat and ruler of Saudi Arabia, who wished to bring both the Yom Kippur War and the oil crisis to an end).
 On February 27, Kissinger returned from Damascus with a list of prisoners, following a promise given to the Syrians that Quneitra will be given back to them, and then began formal negotiations.